i-on-project/teams/docs/api/api_sketch.md

 - Home page
   - Content
-    - Classrooms list that the student is apart of (sorted by name or added)
+    - Classrooms list that the student is a part of (sorted by name or added)
     - Teams list
     - Upcoming deliveries
   - Links